Felony DUI

 Causing a Hit-and-Run While Driving Drunk

-If you hit another car, cyclist, or pedestrian, you must stop your vehicle and remain at the scene of the accident.
-Some drivers panic after an accident because they had a few drinks and worry that they may be over the limit.
+If you hit another car, cyclist, or pedestrian, you must stop your vehicle and remain at the accident scene.
+Some drivers panic after an accident because they have had a few drinks and worry that they may be over the limit.
 Fleeing the scene of an accident while impaired can increase the penalties to a felony offense.

 Penalties for a Felony Conviction

-Misdemeanor DUI and felony DUI both have serious penalties, but misdemeanor offenses are generally less serious.
-With a misdemeanor conviction, the maximum jail sentence is no more than one year.
+Misdemeanor DUI and felony DUI both have severe penalties, but misdemeanor offenses are generally less serious.
+While both can result in the loss of driving privileges and revocation of license, with a misdemeanor conviction, the maximum prison sentence is no more than one year.
 A felony conviction, however, can result in a prison term of over a year.
 Penalties for a felony drunk driving conviction can also include:

 - Heavy fines